 minMergeDiff Used only when doing merging in the wavelet method of Hsu et al..
 The finall call as to which segments go together is done by a mergeLevels approach, but an initial collapsing of very close values is performed (otherwise, we could end up passing to mergeLevels as many initial levels as there are points).

-For Wavelets (Hsu et al.).
-Minimum (absolute) difference between the mediminDiff ans of two adjacent clusters for them to be considered truly different.
-Clusters thrLvl The level used for the wavelet thresholding in Hsu et al.

-"closer" together than this are collapsed together to form a single cluster.
+minDiff For Wavelets (Hsu et al.).
+Minimum (absolute) difference between the medians of two adjacent clusters for them to be considered truly different.
+Clusters "closer" together than this are collapsed together to form a single cluster.